QR Code Inventory Management: Setup Steps, Tools, And Best Practices For IT Teams

 QR codes vs barcodes vs RFID - Key differences

-• QR codes are two-dimensional codes that store more information than traditional barcodes.
-They can link to detailed asset records, manuals, or maintenance logs, and can be scanned with any smartphone.
-They’re cost-effective, easy to create, and ideal for organizations of all sizes managing varied asset types.
+• QR codes are two-dimensional codes that store significantly more information than traditional barcodes.
+They link to detailed asset records, manuals, or maintenance logs, and can be scanned with any smartphone.
+They're cost-effective, easy to generate, and well-suited for organizations managing varied asset types.
+QR codes follow the ISO/IEC 18004 standard, which defines encoding, error correction, and data capacity.

-• Barcodes are one-dimensional codes with limited data capacity, typically used for simple identification.
-They are common in retail and basic inventory systems where only a small amount of data is required.
-While inexpensive and widely supported, they require a scanner and don’t hold detailed asset information.
+• Barcodes are one-dimensional codes with limited data capacity, widely used for simple product identification.
+They're common in retail and high-volume inventory environments where only a basic identifier is needed.
+While inexpensive and universally supported, they require a dedicated scanner and don't carry detailed asset information.
+Barcode symbologies and standards are defined by GS1, the global authority on supply chain identifiers.

-• RFID tags use radio waves to send a unique ID from a chip to a reader, which links it to a database record.
-They don’t require line-of-sight, can be read through objects, and are durable and fast for bulk scanning.
-However, they need specialized readers and cost more to implement.
+• RFID (Radio-Frequency Identification) tags use radio waves to transmit a unique ID to a reader, which links it to a database record.
+They don't require line-of-sight, can be read through objects, and support fast bulk scanning.
+The tradeoff: specialized readers, higher tag costs, and more complex implementation.

 Feature QR codes Barcodes RFID tags